Barcode Quality Mode

 BarCodeResult barCodeResult = barCodeResults[0];

-System.out.println("LOW: " + barCodeResult.getCodeText());
+System.out.println("LOW (clean): " + barCodeResult.getCodeText());

 }

-This mode is helpful when:
+This combination is useful when:

 3.1.
-Noisy image with HIGH quality mode
+Noisy image with a speed-first preset (HIGH)

 String imagePath = "code128_noisy.png";